lsst/pipelines_lsst_io/known-issues.rst

   parallelization by setting ``EUPSPKG_NJOBS=1`` in your environment before running ``eups distrib``.

-- The demo execution may provide slightly different numeric results if executed on operating systems different from the ones supported, macOS and centOS, or if using a different version of Python packages.
+- The lsst_dm_stack_demo package may produce slightly different numeric results if executed on operating systems other than the officially supported versions of macOS and CentOS, or if using a different Python environment.

 .. _installation-issues-redhat: